nvim-telescope/telescope.nvim/README.md

 To override ALL of the default mappings, you can use the `default_mappings` key in the `setup` table.

-To override only SOME of the default mappings, you can use the `mappings` key in the `setup` table.

 ```
  To disable a keymap, put [map] = false